mahmoudfawzy9/microservices-graphql-transaction/README.md

+Start the Three microservices, open the h2 database to monitor each microservice instance
-Create 'Insert ACC01'
+- Create 'Insert ACC01'
-Create 'Insert Balance ACC01' 50.0
+- Create 'Insert Balance ACC01' 50.0
-Create 'Insert ACC02'
+- Create 'Insert ACC02'
-Create 'Insert Balance ACC02' 60.0
+- Create 'Insert Balance ACC02' 60.0
-Use the Middleware graphql 'bookDetails' to send any amount from 'ACC01' to 'ACC02' and vice versa
+- Use the Middleware graphql 'bookDetails' to send any amount from 'ACC01' to 'ACC02' and vice versa